Dr. Shaochen Chen

 3D Printing News Alert(3D Printed implant to treat spinal cord injury)

-According to professor of neuroscience and director of the Translational Neuroscience Institute at UC San Diego School of Medicine, “Axons are the long, threadlike extensions on nerve cells that reach out to connect to other cells”.
+According to a Professor of Neuroscience and director of the Translational Neuroscience Institute at UC San Diego School of Medicine, “Axons are the long, threadlike extensions on nerve cells that reach out to connect to other cells.”

-According to Co-senior author Shaochen Chen, Ph.D., professor of nanoengineering and a faculty member in the Institute of Engineering in Medicine at UC San Diego, “Like a bridge, it aligns regenerating axons from one end of the spinal cord injury to the other.
-Axons by themselves can diffuse and regrow in any direction, but the scaffold keeps axons in order, guiding them to grow in the right direction to complete the spinal cord connection”.
+According to Co-senior author Shaochen Chen, Ph.D.
+Professor of nanoengineering and a faculty member in the Institute of Engineering in Medicine at UC San Diego, “Like a bridge, it aligns regenerating axons from one end of the spinal cord injury to the other.
+Axons can diffuse and regrow in any direction, but the scaffold keeps axons in order, guiding them in the right direction to complete the spinal cord connection”.

 3D Printing Blood Vessel Networks